farmOS/farmOS/docs/development/docker.md

 your host system:

 * `/var/html/www` from the farmOS application container
-* `/var/lib/mysql` from the MySQL database container
+* `/var/lib/mysql` from the MariaDB database container

 Both will be made available within a `.data` directory in the farmOS repository on the host.
 This is where you will be able to access the code for development